 National NAHRO Business

-Austin Planning – Betsey shared with the Board that the Austin Planning session was beneficiala beneficial retreat to all that attended.
-Stating that it was a high level program with facilitators that were extremely knowledgeable and helpful.
-The focus of the facilitators were extremely knowledgeable and engaging.
+Austin Planning – Betsey shared with the Board that the Austin Planning session was beneficial retreat to all that attended.
+Stating that it was a high level program and the facilitators were extremely knowledgeable and engaging.

 Legislative Agenda – Ismael discussed the upcoming HUD Section 8 meeting at the upcoming Legislative Conference.
 There will be a meeting with the Assistant Secretary as well as many congressional meetings with housing staff from the various offices.
-This will be an opportunity to provide educational background to the congressional delegation and provide support for regulation relief. retreat were on the seven (7) current goals of NAHRO.
+This will be an opportunity to provide educational background to the congressional delegation and provide support for regulation relief.

 The meeting was adjourned at 12:12 p.m.